thebigboz219/cs-360-Mobile-architect-planning/README.md

     how it handles malicious interactions.
 The more strenuous your tests are the more bugs and loopholes you'll find in your code that can then be polished away.
 # Considering the full app design and development process, from initial planning to finalization, where did you have to innovate to overcome a challenge?
+        When I was initially designing how I wanted the application to look I considered having a screen dedicated to a line graph using the data users input as the two axis.
+When it finally came time to develop the screens and their components I found the data grid incredibly complicated all on its' own.
+With the deadlines we had in place for iteration submission it was decided that I would forgo the graph screen in favor of perfecting data grid functionality.
+    I also found that I needed a seperate screen for data editting so I could put a destinction between new input data and changed data otherwise each edit eneded up adding the data as a new entry.
 # In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
+        If it's not a little obvious by my mentioning of it throughout most of these questions, I have to say the data grid is my proudest compenent in this application.
+I went through several java sites, video tutorials, and question forums in order to understand how to build a seperate layout for list items that could then be inserted into a recyclerview that could then be programmed to individually respond to user interactions.
+By the end of the montage of research I had successfully made a grid style list that could both be scrolled endlessly if data exceeded the screen size, and allowed users to add, edit, and delete any row of data they input.
+I know this questions says experience and knowledge but I'd like to think this shows my skills in research/data gathering.
+With this skill I can potentially learn anything necessary to accomplish a task given to me including develop an app I know little about. :)